rolkra/tidydice/README.md

 A basic understanding of probability and statistics is crucial for data understanding.
 A great way to teach probability and statistics is to start with an experiment, like rolling a dice or flipping a coin.

 This package simulates rolling a dice and flipping a coin.
 Each experiment generates a tibble.
 Dice rolls and coin flips are simulated using sample().
 The properties of the dice can be changed, like the number of sides.
-A Coin flip is simulated using a two sided dice.
+A coin flip is simulated using a two sided dice.
 Experiments can be combined with the pipe-operator.

 ## Installation